jhonvo/FizzBuzz_Java/README.md

 # FizzBuzz_Java
+Objectives: <br>
-Objectives: Practice conditionals in Java Implement a classic interview algorithm Practice modularizing code into class files and a main method file to test BONUS: Implement an overloaded method
+Practice conditionals in Java <br>
+Implement a classic interview algorithm <br>
+Practice modularizing code into class files and a main method file to test <br>
+BONUS: Implement an overloaded method